-The prioritization matrix provides a prioritized list of the items you presented to participants, based on their rankings.
+The prioritization matrix provides a prioritized list of the items you presented to contributors, based on their rankings.

-It also provides a graphical view where you can see where each item falls on the matrix based on the rankings provided by all the participants.
+It also provides a graphical view where you can see where each item falls on the matrix based on the rankings provided by all the contributors.

 Need more information?
 Read these related articles.

 Want to learn more about this topic?
 Check out our University courses.